 The association shall provide reasonable means, to be approved by the Commissioner, whereby any person or insurer affected by any act or decision of the administrators of the Plan or underwriting association, other than an act or decision relating to the cause or amount of a claimed loss, may be heard in person or by an authorized representative, before the governing board of the association or a designated committee.
-Any person or insurer aggrieved by any decision of the governing board or designated committee, may be appealed to the Commissioner within 30 days from the date of such the ruling or decision.
+Any person or insurer aggrieved by any decision of the governing board or designated committee, may be appealed to the Commissioner within 30 days from the date of such-the ruling or decision.
 The Commissioner, after hearing held pursuant to the procedure set forth in G.S.
-58-2-50, under rules adopted by the Commissioner, shall issue an order approving or disapproving the act or decision with respect to the matter which that is the subject of appeal.
-The Commissioner is authorized to may appoint a member of his the Commissioner's staff as deputy commissioner for the purpose of hearing such the appeals and a ruling based on such the hearing shall have has the same effect as if heard by the Commissioner personally.
+58-2-50, under rules adopted by the Commissioner, shall issue an order approving or disapproving the act or decision with respect to the matter which that is the subject of The Commissioner is authorized to may appoint a member of his the appeal.
+Commissioner's staff as deputy commissioner for the purpose of hearing such-the appeals and a ruling based on such the hearing shall have has the same effect as if heard by the Commissioner personally.
 Commissioner.
 All persons or insurers or their representatives aggrieved by any order or decision of the Commissioner may appeal as provided by the provisions of in G.S.
 58-2-75.

-No later than 20 days before each hearing, the appellant shall file with the Commissioner or his-the designated hearing officer and shall serve on the appellee a written statement of his the appellant's case and any evidence he that the appellant intends to offer at the hearing.
+No later than 20 days before each hearing, the appellant shall file with the Commissioner or his the designated hearing officer and shall serve on the appellee a written statement of his the appellant's case and any evidence he that the appellant intends to offer at the hearing.
 No later than five days before such the hearing, the appellee shall file with the Commissioner or his the designated hearing officer and shall serve on the appellant a written statement of his the appellee's case and any evidence he that the appellee intends to offer at the hearing.
-Each such-hearing shall be recorded and transcribed.
-The cost of such recording and transcribing shall be borne equally by the appellant and appellee; provided that The appellant and appellee shall share the cost of recording and transcribing equally; however, upon any final adjudication the prevailing party shall be reimbursed for his-that party's share of such-the costs by the other party.
-Each party shall, on a date determined by the Commissioner or his the designated hearing officer, but not sooner than 15 days after delivery of the completed transcript to the party, submit to the Commissioner or his the designated hearing officer and serve on the other party, a proposed order.
-The Commissioner or his the designated hearing officer shall then issue an order."
+Each such hearing shall be recorded and transcribed.
+The cost of such recording and transcribing shall be borne equally by the appellant and appellee; provided that upon any final adjudication the prevailing party shall be reimbursed for his share of such costs by the other party.
+The procedures governing recordings of hearings and, if necessary, transcripts of recordings, as well as the fees for copies of recordings and transcripts, shall be determined by rules adopted by the Commissioner.
+Each party shall, on a date determined by the Commissioner or his the designated hearing officer, but not sooner than 15 days after delivery of the completed transcript to the party, submit to the

+Commissioner or his-the designated hearing officer and serve on the other party, a proposed order.
+The Commissioner or his-the designated hearing officer shall then issue an order."

 PART III.
-CONTINUING CARE RETIREMENT COMMUNITY NAME CORRECTION.
+CONTINUING CARE RETIREMENT COMMUNITY NAME CORRECTION AND RECEIVERSHIPS.

 "(14) 'Insurer' means any entity licensed under Articles 7, 16, 26, 49, 65, or 67 of this Chapter and any employer that has furnished to the Commissioner satisfactory proof of its financial responsibility under G.S.
 97-93(a)(2).
-For purposes of this Article, 'insurer' also includes continuing care retirement centers communities licensed under Article 64 of this Chapter."
+For purposes of this Article, 'insurer' also includes continuing care retirement centers-communities licensed under Article 64 of this Chapter."